Multispectral Unit for Land Assessment: Instruments

 MULA will weigh 130 kg, and will become the largest Filipino-made satellite.
 It is equipped with a TrueColour camera which has a capability to capture images with a 5 m resolution and a wide swatch width of 120 km.
 MULA will also have nine spectral bands for various environmental applications including land cove change mapping, crop monitoring, and disaster and forestry management.
 It will be designed to be able to take images of roughly 100,000 sqkm of land area daily.

 It will also be equipped with Automatic Identification System (AIS) and Automatic Dependent Surveillance–Broadcast (ADS–B) which could be used to detect and track aircraft and ships.
 The satellite will also have a jet propulsion system.

 Launch and mission

 It was originally planned that MULA would be launched to space by 2023 but this schedule has been postponed to 2025.
 MULA will be positioned in a sun-synchronous low Earth orbit, and will rotate around the globe ten times daily.

-During the 8th Philippine Space Council (PSC) meeting held in 12 August 2024, President Bongbong Marcos announced that MULA will be launched on a Falcon 9 rocket as part of SpaceX's Transporter-16 mission, scheduled for NET February 2026.

-As of August 2025, the projected launch date is slated for June or August 2026.
+During the 8th Philippine Space Council (PSC) meeting held on 12 August 2024, President Bongbong Marcos announced that MULA will be launched on a Falcon 9 rocket as part of SpaceX's Transporter-16 mission, scheduled for NET February 2026.
+As of June 2026, the projected launch date is slated for April 2027.